-US and Mexico taxes need to be coordinated to achive tax savings.
-If you have a fideicomiso, Mexican corporation, a foreign bank account in Mexico, or live in Mexico this blog will have data you need about the required forms 5471, 3520, 3520A, TDF 90-22.1, 926, 8865, 2555, 1116, which you may have to file if you live in Mexico.
+US and Mexico Taxes for Americans Living in Mexico.
+If you have a fideicomiso, Mexican corporation, a foreign bank account in Mexico, or live in Mexico this blog will have data you need about the required forms 5471, 3520, 3520A, FBAR 114, 926, 8865, 2555, 1116, etc., which you may have to file if you live and work in Mexico.

 New Estate Tax Law Rules - For US Expats and Residents